 Many of the successful women we admire today and throughout history are independent women who have overcome adversity and challenged the status quo — they've taught us a lot of lessons about independent women.
 They serve as role models for many of us who continue to pursue our passions in order to fulfill our purpose and become independent, whether we’re striving to be an independent thinker or to become financially independent.
 If you encounter challenges or ever need to go at it alone – look for successful women to inspire you and keep you motivated.

-Here are quotes from five inspirational modern day and historical independent women who have overcome obstacles to achieve their goals.
+Here are quotes from five inspirational modern day and historical independent women who have overcome obstacles to achieve their goals -- in their professional or personal lives.

 Sandberg is the Chief Operating Officer of Facebook and the founder of LeanIn.org.
 She is the first woman to serve on Facebook’s Board of Directors.
 In 2015, she unexpectedly lost her husband to cardiac arrhythmia.
 She recently published a book titled Option B, to help others cope with loss and tragedy.
 If you’re looking for a good inspirational quote from an independent woman, start with Sandberg — she’s a brilliant and strong fighter whose story is sure to motivate you: